Ayush19-01/GCI-Fedora-Install/README.md

 8. A getting started screen appears which briefs the user about the usage of the OS.

+___I faced no problem at all during the installation of fedora workstation 31, the installation process of fedora is pretty straight forward and doesn't require any experience of linux usage, a windows/mac user can easily install it.
+Before fedora I had been using debian(Ubuntu) and the problem I faced while installing Ubuntu was allocating the free space and converting it to ext4 format, but in fedora I didn't do anything with unallocated/free space and left it to the installer to decide, which is a very good feature for someone who is as confused as I was during the installation of Ubuntu.___

 ## Screenshots after installation

 <p align="center">